 Read the interview (in Dutch) with Ingrid Korving here: Lees interview met landbouwraad Ingrid Korving

-Manou Aelmans - Junior Agriculture Assistant
+Manou Aelmans - Agricultural policy Officer

-Since August 2015, I am the Management Assistant for the Agricultural Department in Nairobi & Dar es Salaam.
+Since August 2015, I am the Agricultural Policy Officer for the Agricultural Department in Nairobi & Dar es Salaam.
 Previously, I worked for NCDO where I assisted social entrepreneurs who wanted to start a business in an upcoming economy.
 In addition, I helped victims of the post-election violence who were starting a business in Kenya.
 East-Africa is developing rapidly, opening up great opportunities for Dutch businesses and initiatives that strengthen the Agricultural Sector.
 I fulfill several roles within the agricultural department, from organizing a Holland Pavilion at the fairs to keeping you updated via this website.
 We are always interested in hearing about your latest developments, the challenges you face or great ideas, so please feel free to reach out to us.

-Elizabeth Kiamba - Agriculture Officer
+Elizabeth Kiamba - Agricultural Advisor

 Emma Verberne - Intern

 This march I got the opportunity to move to Nairobi and become the new intern at the Agricultural Department at the Embassy of the Netherlands in Nairobi.
 While doing a masters in Sustainable Business and Innovation at Utrecht University, I became interested in the agriculture sector.
-Therefor I hope that I will gain a broad overview of the agricultural practices in Kenya, and see how sustainability and circularity is implemented within the agribusinesses.
+Therefore, I hope that I will gain a broad overview of the agricultural practices in Kenya, and see how sustainability and circularity is implemented within the agribusinesses.
 While I am here, I will be working on several projects (e.g. IFTEX), but also on creating an overall top five of the counties within Kenya for the agriculture sector.